jboughton/ManHole/README.md

 ![The right click tray menu](https://i.imgur.com/KnpxYj4.png)

 # Download
-Grab the latest release from: https://github.com/jboughton/ManHole/raw/master/ManHole/bin/Release/ManHole.exe
+Grab the latest release from: https://github.com/jboughton/ManHole/releases

+Read the changelog!
+You can download just the binary, or the source as well, if you're into that kind of thing.

 # License
 ManHole is open source freeware, just like the Pi-Hole.
 You're free to do with it what you wish, as long as you attribute me.